nadsbuhdha/portfolio-project-5/README.md

 ### Scope

-The project was developed in mulitple phases in order to build a minimum viable product.
+The project was developed in multiple phases in order to build a minimum viable product.
 This product could then be developed and extended on.

 ### Phase 1